-Ferrous sulfate is a synthetic nutrient added to recreate nutritive values lost in processing.
-It should be addressed under nutrient vitamins and minerals.
-Ferrous sulfate oxidizes fats and oils and vitamin E in products in which it occurs.
+Ferrous sulfate is a synthetic nutrient added to recreate nutritive values lost in processing and should be addressed under nutrient vitamins and minerals.
 Its use could be avoided by using natural whole foods.
-When absolutely necessary to fortify with iron, a less destructive chemical should be used.
+It should be added to organic food only when required by law.